-- Baptisms took place at Takahiwai River. - Waahi tapu, including places where bathing and healing rituals were enacted, and where bodies were washed and bones prepared for final internment, were known to fall within Mahinga Mataitai locations.
-Specific locations are not given for sensitivity reasons.
+• Waahi tapu, including places where bathing and healing rituals were enacted, and where bodies were washed, and bones prepared for final internment, were known to fall within Mahinga Mataitai locations.
+Specific locations are not given because of sensitivity.

 What is the evidence of endorsement by the relevant tangata whenua community?